spiral/docs/docs/en/queue/jobs.md

 ### Configure default serializer

-The default serializer for the queue component can be specified via the `queue.php` configuration file located in the `app/config` directory.
+The default serializer for the queue component can be specified via the `queue.php` configuration file.
 It can be specified as a class name, a class instance, or an autowire instance.
 This allows the developer to easily customize the serialization strategy for the queue and choose the approach that best fits their needs.

 **Example:**